Kaisarion/Kaisarion/README.md

 If you need a starter Discord Bot, I suggest my project [Quantum](https://github.com/beasleeps/quantumbot).

-> I'm currently working on the Amour Discord Bot, coded with Discord.js
+> I'm currently working on the Ichika Discord Bot, coded with Discord.js in TypeScript.

 ## Contact